openvinotoolkit/openvino/docs/get_started/get_started_windows.md

 In this guide, you will:
 * Learn the OpenVINO™ inference workflow
-* Run demo scripts that illustrate the workflow and perform the steps for you
+* Run ыфьзду scripts that illustrate the workflow and perform the steps for you
 * Run the workflow steps yourself, using detailed instructions with a code sample and demo application

 ## <a name="openvino-components"></a>OpenVINO™ toolkit Components